MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 interface and the `value` and `traceback` should be valid.
 Otherwise it's the new interface and only the `exc` value is valid.

+### User Name

+clixon will extract the user name from a number of sources depending on the access method.
+For NETCONF and CLI, it's the user doing the operation.
+For RESTCONF, it's the common name in the certificate.

+This is available via the `username_get()` function.
+This can be used to restrict some operations to specific users.
+Note that this may return `None` if the username is not set, like during initialization.

 ### Other Stuff

 In addition to the main interface, this has some interfaces to some